 Use the simple formula below to estimate the required bandwidth for streaming:

-We recommend to always have approximately 1.5x your stream’s bit rate available to account for these possible network fluctuations.
-For example, if your live stream has a bit rate of 5 Mb/s, then ensure you have at least 7.5 Mb/s total upload bandwidth available to ensure a reliable live stream.
+We recommend always having about 1.5x your stream’s bitrate available to account for these possible network fluctuations.
+For example, if your live stream has a bitrate of 5,000 Kbps (5 Mbps), ensure you have at least 7.5 Mbps total upload bandwidth available to provide a reliable live stream.
 You may not need all of the calculated overhead bandwidth on a stable network, but it’s always best to be on the safe side.

-2. Consider your network type
+Consider your network and connection type

-3. Consider ISP upload speeds and data caps
+Consider ISP upload speeds and data caps

-4. Ensure you have additional bandwidth if streaming multiple programs
+Ensure you have additional bandwidth if streaming multiple programs

 Multi-streaming is an increasingly popular live streaming strategy that involves publishing your broadcast to more than one content distribution network (CDN) platform simultaneously.
 Multi-encoding, on the other hand, is a similar technique that involves streaming the same program to the same CDN at different bitrates.
-Multi-streaming allows live streams to reach a greater audience while multi-encoding helps to ensure accessibility of your live to viewers of all levels of download bandwidth.
+Multi-streaming allows live streams to reach a greater audience, while multi-encoding helps to ensure accessibility of your live stream to viewers of all levels of download bandwidth.

 The final word